 - University of Connecticut School of Dental Medicine, Farmington, CT, Doctor of Dental Medicine (D.M.D), 1987

 - Certificate in General Practice Residency, 1987-1988

 - Certificate in Orthodontics, 3-year, Full-time Residency, 1989-1992

 Life Outside the Office

-Dr. Kulits, who grew up in Wethersfield, Connecticut, moved to Washington in 1992 after falling in love with the natural beauty of the Pacific Northwest.
+Growing up in Wethersfield, Connecticut, I moved to Washington in 1992 after falling in love with the natural beauty of the Pacific Northwest.
 Being involved in the community is truly a blessing.
-He shares his life with his lovely fiancée, Andrea, three remarkable children, and their two Chihuahuas.
-In his free time, you’ll find him beachcombing with his family, sailing, cheering on the UConn Huskies basketball teams, and singing in the Latvian choir "Sigulda Balsis".
+I share my life with my lovely wife, Andrea, three remarkable children, and our dog Tootsie.
+In my free time, you’ll find me beachcombing and hiking with my family, sailing, cheering on the Everett Aquasox, UW and UConn Huskies basketball teams, and singing in the Latvian choir "Sigulda Balsis".